all64bits/chav/README.md

           <Book>:<Chapter>/<Search>
               All verses in a chapter of a book that match a pattern

-## Build
+## Current Build Instructions

-kjv can be built by cloning the repository and then running make:
+Clone the repository and then run make:

     git clone https://github.com/bontibon/kjv.git
     cd kjv